NEWS27 July 2024

 isardSAT Pioneers New Space-Based Radar Tech for Enhanced Coastal Erosion and Sea Level Monitoring

-The company, whose UK-based team operates from Surrey Research Park, part of the University of Surrey, is leading development of the new processor which enables costal erosion data to be retrieved from SAR data.
+The company, whose UK-based team operates from Surrey Research Park, part of the University of Surrey, is leading the development of a new processor which enables coastal erosion data to be retrieved from SAR data.

-With more than 890 million people – around 11% of the world’s population – living near oceans and coastlines vulnerable to climate change, not only because of floods and storms, but from erosion and rising sea level, isardSAT’s new technology will provide valuable insight to inform scientists and policymakers.
+With more than 890 million people – around 11% of the world’s population – living near oceans and coastlines vulnerable to climate change, not only because of floods and storms but from erosion and rising sea levels, isardSAT’s new technology will provide valuable insight to inform scientists and policymakers.

 In the UK, current projections show climate change is likely to result in a rise in sea level of up to 1.12 metres by the end of the century.
 However, most of the highly populated coastal cities are in the Southern Hemisphere, where Earth Observation data is often unavailable.